Baroka-wp/family-front-end/README.md

-# Book Store - React project
+# Family book  - React project
-The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
-You will create an MVP version of it that allows you to: Display a list of books.
-Add a book.
-Remove a selected book.
-By building this application, I learn how to use React and Redux.
+Family book allow to user to search a family member and represente his genealogy.

 ## Built With